ZachOhara/Bukkit-Common/README.md

 ### Installing the library on a server

-This entire library works as a Bukkit plugin.
+This entire library works as a self-contained Bukkit plugin.
 Simply download the "Bukkit Common v___.jar" file from the root folder of this repository, and drop it into the 'plugins' folder in your server.

 ### Using the library for your plugin